- What do we mean by market capitalisation?

 What do we mean by market capitalisation?

-By determining this price, the market is also assigning a value to the entire company.
-That’s because each company has a finite number of shares on issue.
-If Motley Fool Magic Beans (a hypothetical company, for the record) has 1 million shares outstanding and they are valued by the market at $1 a share, the market is effectively giving Motley Fool Magic Beans a market capitalisation of $1 million.
+Suppose Motley Fool Magic Beans (a hypothetical company, for the record) has one million shares outstanding, and the market values them each at $1 a share.
+In that case, it effectively gives Motley Fool Magic Beans a market capitalisation of $1 million.

-By the same logic, if the Motley Fool Magic Beans share price rises to $1.50 a share, then the market capitalisation also rises to $1.5 million.
-So the fluctuations of a company’s share price directly correlate with its market capitalisation at any given moment.
+By the same logic, if the Motley Fool Magic Beans share price rises to $1.50 a share, market capitalisation also increases to $1.5 million.

 How can we calculate a company's market capitalisation?